 Cauliflower Pizza Crust

 This has become a staple in my house.
 My son absolutely loves pizza and seriously requests it for every meal.
 When we make this, he doesn’t know the difference between this and “real” pizza.
 Also, a plus, my husband loves it too!
-This is a good opportunity to get your little one involved in the cooking process.
-After the crust is made, let your little one choose his or her toppings and “make” his own pizza.
+This is an excellent opportunity to get your little one involved in the cooking process.
+After the crust is made, let your little one choose their toppings and “make” his own pizza.
 Get creative and offer different fruit, vegetables, meats, and cheeses!